 Needless to say, that doesn’t always sit well with us, especially when it’s something as trivial as getting a Snapchat account.

-Snapchat is fun and, like all social media platforms, allows you to communicate with your friends without feeling left out.
+Like all social media platforms, Snapchat is fun and allows you to communicate with your friends without feeling left out.
 What if your parents aren’t letting you get an account?

-Firstly, remember that they’re merely concerned for you and want to make sure you won’t be exposed to the animosity of social media.
+Firstly, remember that they’re merely concerned for you and want to ensure you won’t be exposed to the animosity of social media.

 Next, see here how to convince your parents to get Snapchat.

 Step #1: Choose the Right Time to Convince Them

 When trying to convince your parents of something, timing is critical.

 For example, you don’t want to talk to your mom while cooking or when she’s stress-cleaning.
 Likewise, dads aren’t in their best form when they’re just back from work.